-The composition of our reportable segments is consistent with that used by our Chief Operating Decision Maker ("CODM") to evaluate performance and allocate resources.
+The composition of our reportable segments is consistent with that used by our chief decision makers to evaluate performance and allocate resources.
 All of our operations are located in the U.S. The Company has not allocated corporate selling, general and administrative expenses, and stock-based compensation to the segments.
 All intercompany transactions have been eliminated.

-Segment information as of December 31, 2019 and 2018 and for the years then ended is as follows:
+Segment information as of December 31, 2020 and 2019 and for the years then ended is as follows: